Systems and Product Designer

 Screenshot of the Adaptive UI explorer site

 This is a sample of one of the tools I worked on to visualize the effects of adjusting the decisions that are inputs to the color system.
-The two core palettes, neutral and accent, are seen across the top.
+The two palettes, neutral and accent, are seen across the top.
 Those palettes are generated from a base color, then used as inputs to color recipes, which produce specific color values for UI elements.
 A common recipe pattern is to determine the colors for the rest, hover, and active states for different component types.
 For instance, an accent-filled button may pick the rest color based on contrast from the containing background color, then the hover and press color as offsets (on the palette) from rest.
 This results in the common lightening or darkening of a fill on interaction, but it's a true system that works equivalently in any scenario.

 Adjusting individual parameters of the color system keeps the UI aligned with the design principles without manually determining what those values should be.
 For instance, change the base color for a palette and the entire palette updates to reflect that.
 Change a value representing the relationship between rest and hover and all components assigned that recipe will update.
 There is no longer a reliance on manually picking colors from a fixed palette and being limited by manually-created palettes and ending up with accessibility violations because the contrast fails.
 This used to be the most common bug before we incorporated this system into the core components.